dominant-strategies/Quai-Macro-Model/Research/MSML Scaffold/Boundary Actions/Mine Block Boundary Action.md

 ## Description

-Boundary action which determines the block difficulty for the current block to be mined.
+Boundary action which determines the the aggregate hashpower as well as the blocks that need to be mined and their difficulties.
 ## Called By

 ## Followed By